cwk30/cwk30.github.io/Engineering.md

 Nope, still didn't work, and I broke at least 4 drill bits in this process.
 Left without a choice, we decided to outsource the production of the wingplates.
 In the meantime, I started work on the rest of the plane:

 ![Wings]({{ site.baseurl }}/images/wing.jpg)
-_Marking out where to install servo motors on the wing.
+_Marking out where to install servo motors, and where to cut ailerons on the wing.
 Note the reinforcing carbon fibre strip that runs through the wing._

 After the wingplates were delivered, we assembled the plane together.
 Finally our baby was born!